Henry Thomas Austen: Banking career

 During his time as the Oxfords’ paymaster, Henry had earned the respect of his colonel, William Gore-Langton, who, in 1801, enabled Austen to begin his career as a financial agent by providing him with work for the Oxfordshire Regiment.
 As an agent, Austen primarily worked as a middleman between the government agency responsible for releasing military wages and the regiment's paymaster.
 However, there were several other ways Austen made profits: He collected the pay per company of a fictitious "warrant man," he worked as some officers’ private banker, as a half-pay agent, and participated in some buying and selling of commissions.

 Henry began a financial partnership with Henry Maunde, who had served alongside Austen in the Oxfordshire Militia and took over as paymaster once Austen began his agent career.
 Together they formed Austen & Co., which operated for fifteen years, from 1801 to 1816.

 The peace following the Treaty of Amiens in March 1802 made it difficult for Austen to continue profiting as much as he had previously from military finance.
 Thus, he and his wife Eliza travelled to France, where they shipped wine to well-off acquaintances back in England as an expensive commodity.
 This business was only lawful during times of peace, but Austen continued throughout both times of peace and war.

 In May 1803, Austen & Co. moved to Parliament Street in London, closer to government offices.
-This was the beginning of a long line of more prestigious business opportunities taken by the company, one of which was with two new regiments, the Nottinghamshire Militia and the North Devon Militia.
+This was the beginning of a long line of more prestigious business opportunities taken by the company, one of which was with two additional regiments, the Nottinghamshire Militia and the North Devon Militia.
 The colonel of the North Devon Militia at the time was John Parker, the second Lord Boringdon.
 From this connection, Henry obtained a job giving Boringdon's sister drawing lessons.

 In 1806, the Prime Minister William Pitt died, and a large political shift took place as a result.
 This realignment caused many people who Austen was close to, to rise in power, thus increasing the prestige of his connections.
 By late 1806, Austen & Co. had become the London correspondent for at least two country banks, and Henry Austen had secured a role as a partner in three banks.
 Also during this year, Henry's brother, Francis (Frank) Austen joined Austen & Co., forming Austen, Maunde, and Austen.
 In 1809, the company accepted a fourth member: James Tilson.
 James was the brother of John Henry Tilson, a Lieutenant-Colonel of the Oxfordshire Regiment, and had also previously been a partner in the Dorset & Co.
 Bank of New Bond Street.
 Austen, Maunde & Tilson lasted until its bankruptcy in 1816, which came about due to several overlapping causes, including Henry's ill health, some poor choices of investment, the general depression following the war, and the closing of many country banks.